fran-scala/fran-scala.github.io/content/english/_index.md

   - title: "Calisthenics"
     image: "/images/fs/calisthenics.png"
-    content: "Two years ago, I began my venture into the world of Calisthenics, a form of exercise that utilizes bodyweight movements to build strength and flexibility."
+    content: "In October 2022, I began my venture into the world of Calisthenics, a form of exercise that utilizes bodyweight movements to build strength and flexibility."
     # bulletpoints:
     #   - ""
     #   - ""